 An equity instrument is any contract that evidences a residual interest in the assets of an entity after deducting all of its liabilities.
 Equity instruments issued by a group entity are recognised at the proceeds received, net of direct issue costs.

 Financial liabilities

-All financial liabilities are subsequently measured at amortised cost using the effective interest method or at FVTPL.
+All financial liabilities are subsequently measured at amortised cost using the effective interest method.